 - Select the link Intune Help and Support page.

-If your instance of Intune is hosted on the Government Compute Cloud (GCC), also known as a sovereign cloud like Azure Government, see Intune support for Government Compute Cloud, later in this article.
-The Intune Help and support experience won’t be available on the GCC until later this year.
+If your instance of Intune is hosted on the private cloud for government, also known as a sovereign cloud like Azure Government, see Intune support for private cloud for government, later in this article.
+The Intune Help and support experience won’t be available on the private cloud for government until next year.

 When you open Help and support, the portal displays a view that depends on whether or not you have active support incidents, and when you have Premier Support, some additional elements and options:

 - No active support incidents: You'll see the Need help? page, as seen in the following image from the Device Management dashboard.

 - Active support incidents: You’ll see the Support tickets page, which displays the list of your active incidents.

 - Premier support contract: Your experience is the same as the first two options, though you'll see the following additional elements on the Need help? page:

 - After the page title Need Help?, you’ll see the Premier Support banner:

 - In the Get support section of the page, you can set the initial Severity level when you create a service request by phone.